joshbav/2k8s/k8s-rbac.md

 `kubectl get clusterrolebinding`
 There’s a lot of them built into kubernetes

 Let’s create another named help-desk-binding:
 `kubectl create -f dev-ops-cluster-role-binding.yaml`

 Let’s examine it:
 `kubectl describe clusterrolebinding dev-ops-binding`

-This new role binding uses an existing role named view, let’s look at view:
+This new role binding uses an existing role named view, let’s examine view:
 `kubectl describe clusterrole view`

 Note it has get, list, and watch permissions, but not describe

+Let's see if we can do get pods as dev-ops, which is currently using the built in role view:
 `kubectl auth can-i get pods --as dev-ops`
 Yes

+Let's see if we can delete pods:
 `kubectl auth can-i delete pods --as dev-ops`
-No, it's read only
+No, view is  read only

+Let's see if we can describe pods, which is important for dev-ops since that's how you get logs and many other details.
 `kubectl auth can-i describe pods --as dev-ops`

 No, because describe shows things like secrets and such, so the view role that we used is not a full read-only access method, it’s more limited.
-But we trust our dev-ops staff, and want them to have read-only access in this namespace.
+But we trust our dev-ops staff, and want them to have full read-only access in this namespace.
 So we want them to be able to describe objects, we just don’t want them to change anything.
-So let’s create a new role named help-desk that is simply the view role plus the ability to do a describe of objects.
+So let’s create a new role named help-desk that is simply the view role plus the ability to do describes.

 `kubectl create -f dev-ops-cluster-role.yaml`